 2] Perform System Restore and block the Edge update

-This solution simply requires you to perform a Fresh Start, In-place upgrade repair to reset every Windows component.
-Also, if you’re running Windows 10 version has this option, you can try Cloud Reset.
+This solution simply requires you to perform a Reset This PC or an In-place upgrade repair to reset every Windows component.
+Also, if you’re running Windows 11/10 version has this option, you can try Cloud Reset.

 4] Update firmware and BIOS